Skip to main content

 European approach to artificial intelligence

-The European AI Strategy aims at making the EU a world-class hub for AI and ensuring that AI is human-centric and trustworthy.
+The first European AI Strategy aimed at making the EU a world-class hub for AI and ensuring that AI is human-centric and trustworthy.
 Such an objective translates into the European approach to excellence and trust through concrete rules and actions.
+Many other initiatives followed, with the aim to boost the development and uptake of AI in Europe, strengthening competitiveness and technological sovereignty.

-In January 2024 The Commission launched the AI innovation package to support Artificial Intelligence startups and SMEs.
+Previously, in January 2024, the Commission launched the AI innovation package to support Artificial Intelligence startups and SMEs.
 The package includes several measures to support European startups and SMEs in the development of trustworthy AI that respects EU values and rules.

-One key element of this package is the Communication on boosting startups and innovation in trustworthy artificial intelligence that sets out a strategic investment framework in trustworthy AI for the Union to capitalise on its assets, in particular its world-leading supercomputing infrastructure, and to foster an innovative European AI ecosystem.
+One key element of this package is the Communication on boosting startups and innovation in trustworthy artificial intelligence that sets out a strategic investment framework in trustworthy AI.
+These will enable the EU to capitalize on its assets, in particular its world-leading supercomputing infrastructure, and to foster an innovative European AI ecosystem.

-The main landmark initiative of the Communication is “GenAI4EU” to stimulate the uptake of generative AI across the Union’s key strategic industrial ecosystems and that will encourage the development of large open innovation ecosystems that will foster collaboration between AI startups and deployers of AI in industry as well as the public sector.
+The initiative GenAI4EU is the main highlight of the Communication.
+It aims to stimulate the uptake of generative AI across key strategic EU industrial ecosystems.
+In turn that will encourage the development of large open innovation ecosystems that will foster collaboration between AI startups and deployers of AI in both industrial and public sectors.

 Fostering excellence in AI will strengthen Europe’s potential to compete globally.